 Is suboxone safer than methadone?

 Suboxone is considered a safer medication because it contains naloxone, an opioid blocker.
-Naloxone blocks the feel-effects of the opioid while the buprenorphine diminishes withdrawal symptoms.
+Naloxone blocks the feel-good effects of the opioid while the buprenorphine diminishes withdrawal symptoms.
 Methadone, on the other hand, does not contain an opioid blocker to counter its main ingredient.

 Does suboxone interfere with methadone?

 Suboxone is not prescribed alongside methadone- it’s one or the other.
 Taking both at the same time could cause an adverse reaction and send an opioid-dependent person into full withdrawals.
-If the doses are high enough.
 Although methadone and suboxone are entirely different medications, they are both opioids, and taking them together will significantly increase your chances of overdose.
 Both of these medications should only be taken as prescribed by your physician.